RajeshTechForge/PINAC_Workspace/README.md

 ## 📄 License

-PINAC Workspace is licensed under the **GPL-3.0 license**.
+PINAC Workspace is licensed under the **MIT license**.
 See the <a href="https://github.com/RajeshTechForge/PINAC_Workspace/blob/main/LICENSE">LICENSE</a> file for more details.

 ## 🌏 Contributors